danielamaya/heroku-buildpack-mojo/README.md

 Heroku buildpack: Perl
 ======================

-This is a Heroku buildpack that runs any PSGI based web applications using Starman.
+This is a Heroku buildpack that runs any Mojolicious based web applications using Hypnotoad.

 Usage
 -----